-Here are the top mesothelioma treatment options available for older adults.
+Here are the top treatment options available for seniors with mesothelioma:

 The primary treatment method for older adults with mesothelioma is surgery.
 There are various surgical procedures available, each one depending on the type of mesothelioma your loved one has.

 The main goal of surgery is to remove as much as the disease as possible.
 However, when combined with chemotherapy and/or radiation, results can be even more effective.
 Surgery is an invasive approach to treating mesothelioma, and some doctors may not recommend this method as there could be complications.
 You or your loved one should find a surgeon who specializes in mesothelioma procedures, as he or she can operate with fewer complications.

 One of the standard types of treatment for mesothelioma is chemotherapy.
 Chemotherapy involves anti-cancer drugs and can be used in older adults who have any stage of malignant mesothelioma.
 The main purpose of these drugs is to kill mesothelioma cells and prevent them from spreading, which will shrink the tumors.

 There are a variety of chemotherapy drugs that may work for your loved one.
 The two chemotherapy drugs approved for mesothelioma by the United States Food and Drug Administration are cisplatin and pemetrexed.
 Others used in clinical trials and on an experimental level include vinorelbine, gemcitabine, carboplatin and doxorubicin.